bencoleman24/Music-Recommendation-Website/README.md

 __Features__:

-* Dynamic Model Selection: Choose from various recommendation algorithms to tailor the experience.
+* Model Selection: Choose from 4 recommendation models to tailor the experience.
-* Feedback Mechanism: After viewing recommendations, users can provide feedback on the quality of suggestions, helping improve the system further.
+* Feedback Mechanism: After viewing recommendations, users can provide feedback on the quality of recommendations, helping improve the system further.
-* User-friendly Interface: Sleek design with intuitive controls and clear feedback mechanisms.
+* Spotify Song Links: Each song reccomendation comes with a spotify link taking the user right to the song

 __Technical Stack__: